 1. Direct communication:

 This is the backbone of raising a baby in a group house.
 Without it, the house crumbles (this applies to any living situation with people, not just with a baby).
-From middle of the night crying to toys in the kitchen, babies leave opportunity for resentment to linger.
+If you’re going to install baby safety locks for kitchen cabinets, tell the people you live with first.
+If you’re going to install a baby gate, communicate and make sure everyone is OK with it.
+From the middle of the night crying to toys in the kitchen, babies leave opportunities for resentment to linger.
 The adults in our house have an agreement to be direct fast and the receiving adult agrees to not take it personally.
+There is a lot of supportive assistance out there, whether that be from another parent or online help where there are tips to soothe your crying baby at bed time, as well as how to make a rota system for cleaning toys away.
+If there is a routine with constant communication, this can work smoothly.

 Housemate Keith with baby on the day after she was born.